01 of 10

 Check Photos of Actual Stone Walls for Reference

 Compare your stone finish to photos of actual stone walls if you can.
-The lightest color should be only on the most outer surfaces of the stones, the areas which would be most exposed to light.
+The lightest color should be only on the outermost surfaces of the stones, the areas which would be most exposed to light.

 Add Flecks For Stone Texture with Spatter Techniques